-"This [publication, video, or other information/media product (specify) was made possible through the support provided by the Office of, Bureau for U.S. Agency for International Development, under the terms of Award No The opinions expressed in this [publication, video, or other information/media product] are those of the author(s) and do not necessarily reflect the views of the U.S. Agency for International Development."
+"This [publication, video, or other information/media product (specify) was made possible through the support provided by the Office of Gender Equality and Women's Empowerment Hub, Bureau for Development, Democracy, and Innovation, Bureau for Economic Growth, Education and Environment, U.S. Agency for International Development, under the terms of Award No. AID-EGEE-IO-13-00004.
+The opinions expressed in this [publication, video, or other information/media product] are those of the author(s) and do not necessarily reflect the views of the U.S. Agency for International Development."

-8.6 The Grantee must provide IUCN and the Donor with two (2) copies of all published works developed under the Agreement and with lists of other written works produced under the Agreement.

-- 8.5 The Grantee shall indemnify IUCN from and against any and all claims, suits, liabilities, damages or expenses (including reasonable legal fees) arising out of the Grantee's infringement or violation, or allegations thereof, of any third party's intellectual property rights in connection with this Agreement. - 8.6 As a condition of receipt of the Budget Funds, marking with the USAID's Identity (as shown in Annex XX) of a size and prominence equivalent to or greater than IUCN's, Grantee's, or other donor's or third party's is required.
-In the event IUCN chooses not to require marking with its own identity or logo by the Grantee, the Donor may, at its discretion, require marking by the Grantee with the USAID Identity.
+- 8.6 The Grantee must provide IUCN and the Donor with two (2) copies of all published works developed under the Agreement and with lists of other written works produced under the Agreement. - 8.7 The Grantee shall indemnify IUCN from and against any and all claims, suits, liabilities, injuries, loss, damages or expenses (including reasonable legal fees) arising out of the Grantee's infringement or violation, or allegations thereof, of any third party's intellectual property rights in connection with this Agreement. - 8.8 As a condition of receipt of the Budget Funds, branding and marking with the USAID's Identity (as shown in Annex 4) of a size and prominence equivalent to or greater than IUCN's, Grantee's, or other donor's or third party's is required.
+In the event IUCN chooses not to require marking with its own identity or logo by the Grantee, USAID may, at its discretion, require marking by the Grantee with the USAID Identity.